mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 ---
-title: "Mastering Paper by FiftyThree: Introduction and Tool Guide"
+title: "Mastering Paper for iOS: introduction and tool guide"
 excerpt: "An introduction to Paper's tools and how to exploit them for drawing realistically."
 last_modified_at: 2017-12-13T11:23:35-05:00
 image: